cervoise/Hardware-Bruteforce-Framework-2/README.md

 # Hardware-Bruteforce-Framework-2

-Currently under developpement.
+Currently under developpement (but as Apache said: it works!).

 Needs:
 - a RaspberryPi or something equivalent supporting Linux and i2c
-- an Arduino supporting Keyboard.h and Mouse.h (Arduino Leonardo for example) or a Teensy 3.x.
+- an Arduino supporting Keyboard.h and Mouse.h (Arduino Leonardo for example) or a Teensy 2.x/3.x.
 - 3 wires in order to connect Pi and Arduino
-- Optional: an USB webcam (RaspiCam is to slow)
+- Optional: an USB webcam (RaspiCam is too slow)

+Targets and wordlists support:
+- BIOS only supported on Teensy 2.x
+- Unicode only supported on Teensy 3.x

 Installation (Pi part):
 - configure i2c using raspi-config